Flexipie/ChatRoomC/readme.md

 ## Building the Project

+To compile the project we use these commands: gcc -o server server.c -pthread gcc -o client client.c -pthread

 The chat system now supports cross-platform building using CMake.
 Follow these instructions for your platform:

 ### Windows